TommasoMoro03/IR-group-project/README.md

 ### Notes

-- The entire indexing and scoring logic is implemented from scratch (no external IR libraries are used).
+- The implementation included also a part for data consistency: instead of calculating chunks and indexes every time, if they are present in the disk then they are simply loaded.
 - The design is modular: you can independently test vector retrieval, keyword retrieval, or the combined hybrid strategy.

 ## Key Features